Stars tie game late, beat Red Wings in OT - NewsBreak

 Kiviranta put Dallas back ahead 2-1 at 5:50 of the second period off assists from Heiskanen and Lindell.
 It was his first goal of the season.

-Then Suter tied the game again with his ninth goal of the season off a pass from Bertuzzi.
-Filip Hronek added the second assist.
+Pius Suter tied the game again with his ninth goal of the season off a pass from Bertuzzi.
+Filip Hronek added the secondary assist.

-Kirivanta scored his first goal of the season at 5:50 of the first period.
-Heiskanen and Lindell collected the assists.

-Pius Suter tied the game again at 2-2 less than two minutes later with his ninth goal of the season off another feed from Bertuzzi.
-Filip Hronek added the second assist.

 Larkin gave Detroit its first lead at 9:16 of the period when he threaded his way through traffic and backhanded a shot past Holtby.

-Note: EditorsNote: removes repeated ninth and 10th grafs; changes to “Pavelski” in last graf